MicrosoftCloudEssentials-LearningHub/Fabric-AI-Retail-Demo/README.md

     </div>

 - [AI + LLMs](./AzurePortal/2_AI_LLMs/): Discover how artificial intelligence and large language models integrate with Fabric.
+  - Example of [how to integrate Azure OpenAI with Fabric](https://github.com/MicrosoftCloudEssentials-LearningHub/Fabric-AI-Retail-Demo/tree/main/AzurePortal/2_AI_LLMs#configure-azure-openai-service): Call a deployed model and request information.
+  - [Basic Usage of LangChain Transformer](https://github.com/MicrosoftCloudEssentials-LearningHub/Fabric-AI-Retail-Demo/tree/main/AzurePortal/2_AI_LLMs#basic-usage-of-langchain-transformer): Create a prompt template, set up an LLMChain, and configure the transformer to execute the processing chain.
+  - Example of [Using LangChain for Large Scale Literature Review](https://github.com/MicrosoftCloudEssentials-LearningHub/Fabric-AI-Retail-Demo/tree/main/AzurePortal/2_AI_LLMs#using-langchain-for-large-scale-literature-review): This example is around extracting content from PDFs linked in arXiv papers and generating prompts for extracting specific information.
+  - [Machine Learning Integration with Microsoft Fabric](https://github.com/MicrosoftCloudEssentials-LearningHub/Fabric-AI-Retail-Demo/tree/main/AzurePortal/2_AI_LLMs#machine-learning-integration-with-microsoft-fabric): Shows how to train and register machine learning models using Microsoft Fabric's native integration with the MLflow framework.
+This includes logging trained models, hyperparameters, and evaluation metrics.
+It also shows how to compare and filter machine learning models using MLflow, with an example using RandomForestRegressor.

 - [Data Agent](./AzurePortal/3_DataAgent.md): Get insights on using AI skills within the platform.

     <img width="1141" height="669" alt="image" src="https://github.com/user-attachments/assets/7c9cac60-8048-4a02-bc5a-c81ba5c041e1" />